thunlp/LEGENT/docs/en/documentation/getting_started/play.md

 legent launch --env_path <path-to-the-client>  --scene 0
 ```

-By default, a predefined 3D scene is displayed, where you and a robot agent are positioned in a first-person view.
+A predefined 3D scene will be displayed, where you and a robot agent are positioned in a first-person view.

+??? note "A reminder for Windows users"

+    If you're using a Windows computer with a VPN enabled, please disable it.
+Otherwise, the client cannot get the scene file from the launched scene server.
+We'll investigate this issue further in future updates.

 ### step by step manually